-There are many different professional roles within the main area of informatics, and the programme provides the basic knowledge needed to work as a graphic designer, user experience designer, an information architect, a web designer, a front-end programmer or an application developer, or with digital media production, etc. The main prospective employers are communication agencies, information and marketing departments at small and medium-sized companies, IT departments, game development companies and design companies, as well as the daily press and magazines.
+There are many different professional roles within the main area of New Media and informatics, and the programme provides the basic knowledge needed to work as a graphic designer, user experience designer, web designer, front-end programmer or with digital media production, etc. The main prospective employers are communication and ad agencies, information and marketing departments at small and medium-sized companies, IT departments and design companies, as well as the daily press and magazines.